 In the Scientific Computing (SC) group we develop efficient computational methods for systems with inherent uncertainties.
 The impact of these uncertainties (e.g. due to uncertain model parameters or to chaotic behavior) on model outputs and predictions is an important question in many applications.

 We develop methods to model and compute with uncertainties in an efficient manner.
-Current research includes numerical algorithms for stochastic differential equations, Monte Carlo methods, uncertainty quantification, inverse problems with limited data and rare event simulation.
+Current research includes numerical algorithms for stochastic differential equations, Monte Carlo methods, uncertainty quantification, data assimilation, inverse problems with limited data and rare event simulation.
 The computational methods developed in the SC group are aimed at applications in imaging, finance, energy systems and climate science.

 Leader of the Scientific Computing group: Daan Crommelin

 The SC group currently works on the following research topics:

 Uncertainty quantification and computational risk assessment for energy systems.

 This topic involves uncertainty quantification for assessing and reducing the impact of physical uncertainties in practical applications such as electrical grids, nuclear reactor safety, and atmospheric dispersion, together with industry partners.
 Furthermore, we develop numerical techniques for efficient quantification of failure risks in power grids, making use of rare event simulation methods.
 Senior SC reseachers: Jeroen Witteveen, Daan Crommelin.